nasa-gibs/onearth/src/mrfgen/README.md

 * email_server: The SMTP server where email notifications are sent from.
 * email_recipient: The recipient address(es) for email notifications.
 Use semi-colon ";" to separate recipients.
 * email_sender: The sender address for email notifications.
+* mrf_merge: (true/false) Whether overlapping input images should be merged on a last-in basis when performing inserts.
+Defaults to "false" for faster performance.
+* mrf_noaddo: (true/false) Don't run gdaladdo if UNIFORM_SCALE has been set.
+Defaults to "false".
+* mrf_clean: (true/false) run mrf_clean.py script on generated mrf file to reduce file size
+* mrf_parallel: (true/false) run mrf_insert calls in parallel to improve performance.
+See num_cores.
+* num_cores: (int) number of cores to use with mrf_parallel.
+Recommended is 2-4, depending on number of input files.
+* mrf_strict_palette: (true/false) Validate that the colors in input files match the MRF colormap.
+A warning is sent if there are mismatches.
+Defaults to "false".
+* mrf_overwrite_colormap: (true/false) Overwrite the image palette using the GIBS colormap file specified with the "colormap" option.
+Defaults to "false".

 Let's modify the previous sample configuration to reproject the imagery into Web Mercator (EPSG:3857), generate a larger output size, and utilize a colormap: